 If you suspect your dog may be exhibiting signs of osteoarthritis, it is important to have your dog evaluated by a veterinarian, who will perform a full physical examination, including palpating your dog’s joints and assessing their range of motion.
 Your veterinarian may also recommend X-rays of the affected joints, which will help rule out other conditions that can cause similar symptoms.
 X-rays can also help your veterinarian evaluate the degree of damage to the joint.

-How can Ardent Animal Health help your pet that is dealing with Arthritis?
+How can Ardent Animal Health help?

+Actistem Therapy is an innovative therapy that utilizes your pet’s own repair cells.
 Due to injury and/or age sometimes our own repair abilities can use a jump-start.
 By using the pet’s own repair cells isolated from fat tissue in the body, this repair ability can be applied to areas of need.
 This ability arises from repair cells that are found throughout our body.
 In the case of injury or disease repair cells are mobilized to damaged areas to attempt to fix the problem.